apache/spark/python/docs/source/development/logger.rst

 Logging in PySpark
 ==================

-.. currentmodule:: pyspark.logging
+.. currentmodule:: pyspark.logger

 Introduction
 ============

-The :ref:`pyspark.logging</reference/pyspark.logging.rst>` module facilitates structured client-side logging for PySpark users.
+The :ref:`pyspark.logger</reference/pyspark.logger.rst>` module facilitates structured client-side logging for PySpark users.

 This module includes a :class:`PySparkLogger` class that provides several methods for logging messages at different levels in a structured JSON format: